udinavina/navina_text_extractor/README.md

 # OCR Text Overlay System

 A Python-based OCR (Optical Character Recognition) system that extracts text from images and creates new images with the recognized text visually overlaid on the original image.

-Perfect for making text in images easily visible and copy-pastable.
+This is perliminary stage.

+NOTE: I'm developing on Fedora Linux and perform testing on Fedora, Redhat and Ubuntu distros, some functions might not work as expected on macOS.

 ## Features

--  **Text Extraction**: Uses Tesseract OCR for accurate text recognition
+-  **Text Extraction**: Uses Tesseract OCR for accurate text recognition, we can test both EasyOCR and PaddleOCR as an alternatives
--  **Visual Overlay**: Creates new images with text overlaid on original positions
+-  **Visual Overlay**: Creates new images with text overlaid on original positions, this is very perliminary
--  **Multiple Styles**: Choose from highlight, border, or shadow overlay styles
+-  **Multiple Styles**: Choose from highlight, border, or shadow overlay styles, .
+Highlight: OpenCV / PIL
+  .
+Border: OpenCV
+  .
+Shadow: PIL
 -  **CLI Support**: Command-line interface for batch processing
 -  **JSON Export**: Optional export of OCR data with coordinates and confidence scores
 -  **Customizable**: Adjustable font sizes and overlay styles

 ## Installation

-Note: if you are using macOS i would recommend installing homebrew package manager + newer python you will need to run in virtual enviorment
+Note: if you are using macOS i would recommend installing [homebrew](https://brew.sh/) package manager + newer version of python.
+You will need to run in virtual enviorment, python especially on macOS, make it hard to install python packages across the main file system and require "isolation".

+on macOS i have succefully tested with `python 3.13.5`

 # Step 1: Create a venv
-python3 -m venv .venv
+`python3 -m venv .venv`

 # Step 2: Activate it
-source .venv/bin/activate
+`source .venv/bin/activate`

 ### Prerequisites